Ascend-Huawei/models/README_MODEL_TEMPLATE.md

 //Pre-training network model address such as caffe/tensorflow/pytorch ---[mandatory]

-##### Lable File Link:

-//Address of the lable file corresponding to the training data set --- [mandatory]

 ##### Input Data Description:

 //Input image requirements, including the size and format ---[mandatory]

+##### Out Data Description:

+//Description of the output data of a model, and the address of the lable file corresponding to the training data set ---[mandatory]

 ##### Custom Operator:

-- /Indicates whether to include customized operators: Included/Not included ---[mandatory]
+- //Indicates whether to include custom operators: Included/Not included ---[mandatory]

+- //Custom Operator Name: --- [Optional]
+- //URL of the Custom operator code: --- [Optional]

+- //Custom Operator Name: --- [Optional]
-- //URL of the Customized operator code ---[optional]
+- //URL of the Custom operator code: --- [Optional]

+Note: Add all involved custom operators in the preceding format.

-##### Versions that have been verified:
+##### Versions that have been verified: ---[mandatory]
 - //-Atlas 200
 - //-Atlas 300